ccmbioinfo/stager/docs/oidc.md

 -   select "create"
 -   name the client and save
 -   on the "Settings" tab, set "access type" to "Confidential" and set "Service Accounts" to "enabled" (Service accounts are the client account itself, unassociated with a user in the realm).
 The other settings, besides "enabled", can be switched off.
--   if you need to create a new role (such as "analysis-management") go back to the main realm menu and select "Roles" from the left-hand-side menu, select "Add Role" and create it.
+-   if you need to create a new role (such as "analysis-management") navigate to the client you wish to give the role, select "Roles" from the overhead menu, enter the role information, and save.
+The select "Service Account Roles" from the overhead menu and select the client from the "Client Roles" dropdown, and then add the appropriate role to the account.
--   then grant the role to your new client by navigating to Clients > client-name > Service Account roles and adding the role

 You can get an access token using the client id and secret listed in the "Credentials" tab in the client menu.
 For example: